Superklaas/code-kata/roman-numerals/README.md

 Input = arabic numeral as a string, range 1-3999

 Validators are written at start of method to verify these conditions

+## Enum RomanNumeral
+Enum class with three variables
+- rank: the rank (units, tens, hundreds, ...) in which the number appears in an arabic number with decimal number system
+- roman value: the roman value
+- arabic value: the corresponding arabic value